rsksmart/covalent-docs/docs/content/chains/bsc-mainnet.md

 ### Token prices

-For tokens that have a mapping back to Ethereum mainnet, Covalent is able to return the mapped prices.
+For tokens that have a mapping back to Ethereum Mainnet, Covalent is able to return the mapped prices.

 ### Infrastructure Providers